-Danielle oversees the Examinations Department and acts as the main point of liaison between the college and its awarding organisations.
-Danielle manages the college’s annual programme of stakeholder surveys and is also responsible for continuous improvement of further education quality assurance and compliance processes.
+Danielle is the main point of liaison between the college and its awarding organisations and ensures that the 200+ activities in the college’s annual Quality Cycle take place.
+Danielle manages the college’s yearly programme of stakeholder surveys and is responsible for continuous improvement of further education quality assurance and compliance processes.

 Paul is responsible for overseeing the provision of Information Technology and Digital Games Development courses at Highlands College.

 Carol is responsible for managing Maths, English and Science courses in the College for adults and full-time students.
 Carol also has responsibility for English as a Second Language (ESOL) classes that take part in community venues.